liqd/adhocracy3/docs/source/Generic_Widgets.rst

 The listing template will contain::

     <span ng-transclude></span>

+..
+REVIEW: not sure why this is used as an attribute rather than an element

 The object returned by ``createDirective`` in the widget class must have the following attribute::